 Stroke, the most common cause of disability, occurs when the blood supply to part of the brain is interrupted or reduced.
-Two types of stroke are known: ischaemic (due to lack of blood flow) and haemorrhagic (due to bleeding).
+There are two known types of stroke: ischaemic (due to lack of blood flow) and haemorrhagic (due to bleeding).
 Paralysis of the arm or leg after stroke causes problems with daily activities and functions, including eating, showering, dressing, and walking.
-People after stroke with hemiparesis require physical rehabilitation, that is, training of upper and lower limbs, exercise focused on activities of daily living, and fitting of appropriate walking aids (e.g. cane).
+People after stroke often require physical rehabilitation, that is training of the upper and lower limbs, exercise focused on daily activities, and fitting of appropriate walking aids (e.g. cane).
 However, effective treatments are currently limited.
-Repetitive peripheral magnetic stimulation (rPMS) is a non-invasive treatment (treatment that does not involve inserting an instrument into the body) that can improve movement in people with brain or nerve damage by stimulating the end branches of the motor nerve to cause muscle contraction. rPMS can penetrate the deep layers of muscles and is nearly painless with virtually no side effects.
+Repetitive peripheral magnetic stimulation (rPMS) is a non-invasive treatment (treatment that does not involve inserting an instrument into the body) that can improve movement in people with muscle weakness due to brain or nerve damage by stimulating the end branches of the motor nerve to cause muscle contraction. rPMS can penetrate the deep layers of muscles and is nearly painless with virtually no side effects.

-This is an update of the review published in 2017.
+This is an update of the review published in 2019.
 We examined the evidence from four randomised controlled trials (studies where participants are randomly assigned to one of two or more treatment groups) of rPMS involving a total of 139 participants.
 Two studies compared rPMS against 'sham' stimulation (a very weak stimulation or a sound only).
 Two studies compared rPMS plus rehabilitation versus sham plus rehabilitation.

 We found little evidence for the use of rPMS to improve activities of daily living, muscle strength, upper limb function, and spasticity (unusual stiffness of muscles) in people after stroke.
 The current result is unchanged from the review published in 2019.
 Although one trial reported that rPMS reduced spasticity of the upper limb, the effect was small and remains unclear.

 Quality of the evidence